andre-martins/andre-martins.github.io/content/pages/deep-structured-learning-ist-fall-2019.md

 - Midway report: Introduction, related work, details of the proposed method, and preliminary results if available (4-5 pages). **Due on 25/11.**
 - Final report: A full report written as a conference paper, including all the above in full detail, finished experiments and results, conclusion and future work (8 pages excluding references). **Due on 6/1.**

-All reports should be in [NIPS format](https://nips.cc/Conferences/2018/PaperInformation/StyleFiles).
+All reports should be in [NeurIPS format](https://nips.cc/Conferences/2018/PaperInformation/StyleFiles).
 There will be a class presentation and (tentatively) a poster session, where you can present your work to the peers, instructors, and other community members who will stop by.

 See [here](/pages/project-examples-for-deep-structured-learning-fall-2019.html) for a list of project ideas.